flokoe/bash-hackers-wiki/docs/syntax/arrays.md

     portability.
 -   Zsh and mksh do not support compound assignment arguments to `typeset`.
--   Ksh88 didn\'t support modern compound array assignment syntax.
+-   Ksh88 didn't support modern compound array assignment syntax.
 The original (and most portable) way to assign multiple elements is to use the `set -A name arg1 arg2 ...` syntax.
 This is supported by almost all shells that support ksh-like arrays except for Bash.